Intelsat 33e: Satellite description

-It is powered by two solar panels, with four panels each, of triple-junction GaAs solar cells.
-The 702MP platform was designed to generate between 6 kW and 12 kW, but Intelsat 33e is designed to generate 13 kW at the end of its design life.
+It was powered by two solar panels, with four panels each, of triple-junction GaAs solar cells.
+The 702MP platform was designed to generate between 6 kW and 12 kW, but Intelsat 33e was designed to generate 13 kW at the end of its design life.

-Its payload is the second high throughput EpicNG deployment.
+Its payload was the second high throughput EpicNG deployment.
 The EpicNG is characterized by the implementation of frequency reuse due to a mix of frequency and polarization in small spot beams.
 Not only applied to the classical High-throughput satellite (HTS) Ka-band, but also applying the same technique in Ku-band and C-band.
 The EpicNG series also keep the use of wide beams to offer high throughput and broadcast capabilities in the same satellite.

-In the case of Intelsat 33e, the C-band side has 20 transponders with a total downlink bandwidth of 2,670 MHz.
-The spot beams offer high bandwidth for Europe, Central Africa, Middle East, Asia and Australia, and a wide beam covers sub-Saharan Africa.
-The Ku-band has 249 transponder equivalent for a total downlink bandwidth of 9,194 MHz.
-The Ku-band spot beams cover Europe, Africa, the Middle East and Asia, while a wide beam can broadcast to Europe, Middle East and Asia.
-The Ka-band payload has 450 MHz of bandwidth on a global beam centered at its position.
+In the case of Intelsat 33e, the C-band side had 20 transponders with a total downlink bandwidth of 2,670 MHz.
+The spot beams offered high bandwidth for Europe, Central Africa, Middle East, Asia and Australia, and a wide beam covered sub-Saharan Africa.
+The Ku-band had 249 transponder equivalents, for a total downlink bandwidth of 9,194 MHz.
+The Ku-band spot beams covered Europe, Africa, the Middle East and Asia, while a wide beam was able to broadcast to Europe, Middle East and Asia.
+The Ka-band payload had 450 MHz of bandwidth on a global beam centered at its position.